JasperMunene/finance-manager/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the terms of the MIT [License](LICENSE).